TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ### Prerequisites

-You will need a python development environment if you want to test your code without working on the Raspberry Pi for example spyder, PyCharm and Atom.
+You will need the display made by the formula cruisers, a Raspberry Pi and a python development environment if you want to test your code without working on the Raspberry Pi for example spyder, PyCharm or Atom.
 Otherwise use the python IDE on the Raspberry Pi.

 ### Installing